yusefjahan/RestoreContacts/README.md

 # RestoreContacts
 hi
-if you loss your device contacts...don't worry! with this python codes you can restore them! just :
+if you loss your device contacts...don't worry! with this python codes you must can restore them! just :

 1- before lossing contacts you must have telegram installed on device...